 Temporal arteritis is one of the few dangerous headaches, Dr. Ashburn says.
 A vessel on the side of your head near your temple becomes inflamed, causing a throbbing sensation in the temples.
 If untreated, the artery can shut off blood to the eye, leading to blindness.
 Steroids will reduce inflammation.

 Pseudotumor cerebri occurs mainly in young women who are overweight.
 Fluid around the brain causes sufferers to experience a headache all day.
 If untreated, this type of headache will also cause blindness because of the pressure on the optic nerve.
 Medication and weight loss can help.
 In some situations, a shunt is inserted to drain fluid from the brain to the stomach.

 An aneurysm is the most dangerous headache, caused when a weak wall of a blood vessel balloons out.
 People who experience this life-threatening pain will say it is the worst headache of their life.
 If the aneurysm ruptures, it can release blood into the skull and cause a stroke.
 This rare condition requires immediate medical attention.

 So when should you worry?
-If a headache causes any sort of neurological symptom, such as confusion, weakness or a droop in facial features, seek immediate medical attention, Dr. Ashburn says.
+If a headache causes any sort of neurological symptoms, such as confusion, weakness, or a droop in facial features, seek immediate medical attention, Dr. Ashburn says.
 It’s also wise to see a doctor whenever you experience a headache that’s out of the norm for what’s typical for you, such as agonizing, sharp pain when you normally experience mild, dull headaches.

 Have a health question?
 Call the Baptist Health Line at 270.575.2918.
 The free hotline is the area’s only call center staffed by registered nurses and answered 24 hours a day.